 The three main methods in Singapore for resolving disputes are litigation, arbitration, and mediation.
-Litigation is the primary method of resolving commercial disputes in Singapore.
-Civil proceedings may be commenced in either the Supreme Court or the State Courts, depending on the quantum of the claim.
+For litigation matters, civil proceedings may be commenced in either the Supreme Court or the State Courts, depending on the quantum of the claim.
 Litigants with a transnational commercial dispute may also seek recourse though the Singapore International Commercial Court ("SICC"), which is part of the Supreme Court of Singapore.
-Parties seeking a confidential mode of dispute resolution may choose arbitration.
+Parties seeking a confidential mode of dispute resolution can choose arbitration through a suitably worded arbitration agreement.
 In Singapore, domestic arbitration is governed by the Arbitration Act 2001, whereas international arbitration is governed by the International Arbitration Act 1994.
-Singapore is also a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
+Singapore is a party to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, also known as the New York Convention.
 In recent years, the Singapore International Arbitration Centre ("SIAC") has grown to become one of the most widely used arbitration centres in the Asia-Pacific region and the world.
 Mediation is suitable where the parties agree to seek a consensual resolution of the dispute.
 In Singapore, the enforceability of mediation agreements is governed by the Mediation Act 2017.
 Mediation is also supported by various public and private institutions, such as the Singapore Mediation Centre, the Singapore International Mediation Centre, and the State Courts.
-Singapore hosted the Singapore Convention on Mediation in 2019 and is a signatory to the Singapore Convention on Mediation Act 2020.
+Singapore hosted the signing ceremony of the Singapore Convention on Mediation in 2019 ("Convention") and is a party to the Convention.